-He leaves for the class excited, learns the subjects that are taught and after the class, integrates what he's learned in his personal life:
+He goes to the class excited, learns the subjects that are taught before and after the sessions.
+He applies what he has learned in his personal life.

-Learning about advertising and marketing, independence, entrepreneurship and personal initiatives.
+He is learning about advertising, marketing, independence, entrepreneurship, and personal initiatives.

-Thus, in my eyes, he is advancing as an independent and aspiring human being.
+Thus, in my perspective, he is advancing as an independent and aspiring human being.

-Galit teaches the class with so much enthusiasm and sensitivity towards everyone who attended and every session has an air of freshness to it, so the children remain alerted, interested and wait all week for the class to commence.
+Galit teaches the class with so much enthusiasm and sensitivity towards everyone who attends.
+Every session has a kind of freshness, so the children remain alert, interested, and wait all week for the class to commence.

-I recommend this class for several reasons - Because this is a class that, even after it concludes, keeps teaching the kids/teens because of the personal dynamic that is created between the teacher and student, and between the students themselves.
+I recommend this class for several reasons.
+This is a course that, even after it concludes, keeps teaching the kids/teens and because of the dynamic that is created among the teacher and student, and between the students themselves.

 Shoshi, Yehonatan's mother from Ramat Gan wrote the following: